De'Aaron Fox: San Antonio Spurs (2025–present)

-On February 3, 2025, Fox was traded, alongside Jordan McLaughlin, to the San Antonio Spurs in a three-team trade also involving the Chicago Bulls in which they sent Zach LaVine, Sidy Cissoko, three first-round picks and two second-round picks to the Kings and Zach Collins, Tre Jones and a 2025-first round pick to the Bulls, who also received Kevin Huerter from the Kings.
+On February 3, 2025, Fox was traded, alongside Jordan McLaughlin, to the San Antonio Spurs in a three-team trade also involving the Chicago Bulls in which they sent Zach LaVine, Sidy Cissoko, three first-round picks and two second-round picks to the Kings.
+The Spurs sent Zach Collins, Tre Jones and a 2025-first round pick to the Bulls, who also received Kevin Huerter from the Kings.

 On February 5, Fox made his debut for the Spurs, recording 24 points, five rebounds, 13 assists (matching his season-high) and three steals in a 126–125 win over the Atlanta Hawks.
 He became the first player in Spurs franchise history to post 20+ points and 10+ assists in a debut.
 In 17 appearances for San Antonio, Fox averaged 19.7 points, 4.3 rebounds, and 6.8 assists.
 On March 13, it was announced that Fox would undergo season-ending surgery to repair tendon damage in his left pinkie finger.

-On August 4, the Spurs and De'Aaron Fox reached a 4-year, $229 million maximum contract extension.
+On August 4, the Spurs and Fox reached a 4-year, $229 million maximum contract extension.
 The max deal has no player option in the final year and will keep him with the franchise until the 2029–30 season.
+On February 12, 2026, Fox was announced to be the replacement for Giannis Antetokounmpo for the 2026 NBA All-Star Game, marking it as his second official All Star appearance since the 2022–23 NBA season.

+In Game 4 of the 2026 NBA Finals, Fox held the ball in a runout while the Spurs held a 106–105 lead.
+However, rather than dribbling out the clock as was expected, Fox attempted a layup, which was blocked by OG Anunoby, allowing the New York Knicks to gain possession.
+After a missed 3-pointer from Jalen Brunson, Anunoby achieved a tip-in to win the game at 107–106, completing a record 29-point comeback and giving the Knicks a 3–1 series lead over the Spurs.
+Fox's decision to attempt the layup was criticized as one of the biggest blunders in Finals history, drawing comparisons to J. R. Smith in Game 1 of the 2018 NBA Finals.
+The following game, Fox posted 7 points from 3-of-15 field goal attempts as the Spurs lost the series 4–1 to the Knicks.
+Fox received additional criticism from fans and the media for his performance in the series in the context of his contract extension, averaging 12.8 points while shooting 34.4% from the field and 25% from the three-point line.